OpenFreeEnergy/openfe/docs/cookbook/loading_molecules.md

 and then how these are assembled to form ``ChemicalSystem`` objects.

-## Small molecules
+## Loading small molecules

-Small molecules, such as ligands, are handled using the ``openfe.SmallMoleculeComponent`` class.
+Small molecules, such as ligands, are handled using the {py:class}`openfe.SmallMoleculeComponent` class.
-These are lightweight wrappers around RDKit Molecules and can be created directly from an rdkit molecule:
+These are lightweight wrappers around RDKit Molecules and can be created directly from an RDKit molecule:

 ```python
 from rdkit import Chem